Posted on October 22, 2014 in Addiction

 The researchers classified the combined use of energy drinks and alcohol one to three times a month as an “infrequent” pattern of intake.
 They classified the combined intake of energy drinks and alcohol at least once a week as a “frequent” pattern of intake.
 After reviewing the alcohol screening results for each of the study participants, the researchers concluded that frequent and infrequent energy drink/alcohol consumers have heightened odds of qualifying as at risk for alcohol problems within two years when compared to their peers in the general population.
 They also concluded that frequent consumers of an energy drink/alcohol combination have clearly heightened odds of qualifying for an alcohol use disorder diagnosis within two years, as well as heightened odds of experiencing an accident attributable to alcohol use.

-The study’s authors believe their findings indicate a need for further research on several issues related to combined energy drink/alcohol use, including the underlying motivations for such substance use and possible methods of preventing involvement among young people.
+The study’s authors believe their findings indicate a need for further research on several issues related to combined energy drink/alcohol use, including the underlying motivations for such substance use and possible methods of preventing involvement among young people, as well as treatment for teens already involved in this habit.
 They also believe their findings indicate a need for more clearly stated guidelines on the dangers of combining alcohol and energy drinks.

 Struggling with drug or alcohol addiction?